vacp2p/rfc-index/vac/1/coss.md

 New specifications are considered to be **raw** specifications.
 Changes to raw specifications can be unilateral and arbitrary.
-Those seeking to implement a raw specification should ask for it to be made a draft specification.
+Those who implement a raw specification MAY ask to obtain a **draft** status.
 Raw specifications have no contractual weight.

 ### Draft Specifications